-Psychosis is an abnormal psychological state that involves disruptions in fundamental aspects of brain functioning such as cognition, perception, processing, and emotion.
+Psychosis is a state of mind that involves disruptions in areas of brain functioning including cognition, perception, processing, and emotion.
 Historically, psychosis was used to refer to any mental health condition that interfered with normal functioning.
-In contemporary psychology, however, it is most commonly used to describe an episode that causes someone to disconnect in some way from reality.
+Currently, the most common definition of psychosis is an episode that causes someone to disconnect in some way from reality.

 For a psychotic episode to be diagnosed, the symptoms must include some departure from reality.
 Someone who is deliberately acting abnormally is not having a psychotic episode.
 Symptoms can include:

 - Disorganized or incoherent speech

 - Inadequate or excessive sleep